Esri/public-transit-tools/add-GTFS-to-a-network-dataset/TroubleshootingGuide.md

 This means that the transit evaluator is not currently registered on the machine you are using.
 You need to register the transit evaluator as described in the User's Guide.
 You will have to register the transit evaluator on any machine where you intend to use your transit network dataset.

 If you try to open or delete your transit network datasets on a machine without the GTFS transit evaluator registered, you will get an error message saying "Failed to edit the selected object(s).
 The item does not have a definition.
 FDO error -2147212634".

+##<a name="noDatabase"></a>During schedule caching, I got an error that said "unable to open database file".
+The error message might also include "Error: Transit schedule caching failure for Transit Evaluator.
+Error message: Unable to cache transit schedules."

+You might see this error if the network dataset is stored on a shared network drive instead of the local machine.
+The solution is to move your network to a local drive.

 ##<a name="NoTransitLines"></a>My analysis never uses the transit lines.
 It only uses the streets.